andrew/ultimate-awesome/README.md

 - [awesome-ambient-intelligence](https://github.com/tecnico-ami/awesome-ambient-intelligence) - Awesome lists about Ambient Intelligence / Ambientes Inteligentes.
 - [awesome-tech-stack](https://github.com/tejachundru/awesome-tech-stack) - Collection Of Tech Stack and their tools and many more.
 - [awesome-tools](https://github.com/tengshan2008/awesome-tools) - Collection tools of found on internet.
+- [awesome-autonomous](https://github.com/thecooldrop/awesome-autonomous) - A curated list of repositories, libraries and topics which are related to furthering the autonomous robotics technologies.
 - [awesomeYouTube](https://github.com/ThePyProgrammer/awesomeYouTube) - A curated list of carefully retrieved awesome videos to learn absolutely anything you need to know in coding and maths.
 - [awesome-flexbox-tutorials](https://github.com/Tkachenko-School/awesome-flexbox-tutorials) - Top tutorials to learn Flexboxes for Frontend Development.
+- [awesome](https://github.com/touhid1/awesome) - Awesome lists about all kinds of interesting topics.
 - [awesome-CXL](https://github.com/twicy/awesome-CXL) - This is a repo listing papers/blogs/news related to CXL.
 Let's take the leap to Next-Gen memory system with the awesome CXL.
 - [awesome-wealthtech](https://github.com/upstarter/awesome-wealthtech) - An Awesome lists of wealth-tech resources for quant traders and investors.
 - [GameDevTools](https://github.com/vesas/GameDevTools) - Curated list of game development tools.